 The purpose of this section is to ensure all users have been considered in the design of the project.
 Complete street design is context-sensitive and a complete street in a rural area may look different than one in an urban area.
-Refer to safet existing and future conditions sections.
+Refer to safety and special user needs identified in the existing and future conditions sections.
 The Monterey Bay Area Complete Streets Guidebook Chapter 5 contains design best-practices and sample accomodations for these users.